 Tufenkian Armenian Carpets

-The Armenian Collection by Tufenkian was created in 1993 and includes four different programs that range from traditional, delicate and refined to bold, archetypal designs.
-More modern Armenian rugs have been designed by Clodagh, the internationally renowned designer who creates “art to live in.”
-As with all Tufenkian rugs, the Armenian collection is completely handcrafted.
-Read below to find out more about the various weaves and how James was inspired to bring new life and energy to the craft of handmade rugs in the land where it all began.
+Our Armenian Collection was created in 1993 and includes four different programs, ranging from traditional, delicate and refined to bold, archetypal designs.
+Read below to learn more about the various weaves and how James was inspired to bring new life and energy to the craft of handmade rugs in the land where it all began.

 Knot count comparable to or higher than Tibetan Shakti.
 Available in all wool.
 May mix soumakh and pile construction.
 Knot count and pile slightly lower than Esfahan quality.
 Suitable for detailed designs.
 Triple-ply yarn construction.
 Dyeing process deliberately creates color shadings.
 Treated with a special Swiss wash to emphasize abrash and color striation.